History

 In 1998, Ljubljana CC were able to obtain a five-year lease on a site at Valburga, Smlednik where Cricket is still played today.

 In 2000 the first Slovene national team competed in the ECC Representative Festival in Vienna, Austria.
-The tournament was played between Austria, Croatia, Finland, Norway and Slovenia and we managed to beat Finland.
-In 2002 Slovenia participated in the ECC Representative Festival in Croatia, played between Croatia, Finland and Slovenia in which Slovenia beat Croatia.
+The tournament was played between Austria, Croatia, Finland, Norway and Slovenia where Slovenia beat Finland.

 Since 2003, more than 5000 children have been taught cricket in junior schools throughout Slovenia.

-Slovene Cricket Association (SCA) was formed in 2005, and the same year became an affiliate member of the International Cricket Council.
+Slovene Cricket Association (SCA) was formed in 2005 and the same year became an affiliate member of the International Cricket Council.

 Since 2007 each year the SCA organizes Slovene Cricket League in Valburga to further promote the game of cricket in Slovenia.

-In 2009, the Faculty of Sport, University of Ljubljana in conjunction with the SCA introduced cricket as a 3-month module to the students.
-Most of these students that graduate become sports teachers, so the module gives them the skills required to teach cricket in schools.
+In 2009, the Faculty of Sport, University of Ljubljana in conjunction with the SCA introduced cricket as a 3 month module to the students.
+Most of these students that graduate become sports teachers so the module gives them the skills required to teach cricket in schools.

 In 2017 Slovenia was granted the T20 International status by the ICC.